 If you play multiplayer, this page is just for you.
 Users with a premium account can create convoys here and all users can participate in them.
 An overview is available on the page along with detailed information on each convoy, allowing easy and convenient organizing of convoys.

-On this page, you can find a simple overview of all companies, along with their current rank in statistics and information on whether they are recruiting new employees.
+On this page there is a simple overview of all companies along with their current number of awards and also information on whether they are recruiting new employees.
 Everything can be searched, filtered and sorted, of course.

-On this page, you'll learn what benefits premium account gives you and how you can pay for it.
-If you have already made any orders, their overview along with the invoice links will be displayed right at the top of the page.
+On this page you'll learn what benefits the premium account gives you and how you can pay for it.
+If you have already made any orders, their overview along with the invoice links will be displayed at the bottom of the page.
 If your premium is active, you will also find the expiration date here.

 TB Client is a program used to interact with Euro Truck Simulator 2 and American Truck Simulator.
 Its use is necessary for the functionality of the entire system, because it collects and sends data of the job deliveries from the games that are then displayed in the web application.
 All official DLCs and multiplayer (TruckersMP) are supported.
 Modifications are not officially supported, but they should work with TB Client without any issues.